techmologist/techmologist/README.md

 - 👋 Hi, I’m @techmologist
 - 👀 I’m interested in systems and programs.
 - 🌱 I’m currently everything I can learn.
 - 📫 How to reach me ..
-E-mail:codeokplz@gmail.com
+E-mail: codeokplz@gmail.com

 <!---